Clicking this link will cause the content to changeI agree to the following terms and disclosures

-By continuing beyond this page, you are agreeing to the terms and conditions of the credit union’s ATM and Debit Card Agreement.
+By continuing beyond this page, you are agreeing to the terms and conditions of the credit union’s Debit Card Agreement.
 Read this disclosure carefully and print it for your records.
 If you are unable to print this document, a copy can be provided to you by Tower upon request.

 This Agreement defines your responsibilities and the Credit Union’s responsibilities with respect to electronic funds transactions performed through ATMs and POS terminals.
 It is understood that the Agreements and rules and regulations applicable to your accounts remain in effect and continue to be applicable, except as specifically modified by this Agreement.
 By signing an application for any card to perform transactions or using the card to conduct transactions, you agree to the terms of this Agreement.